remogatto/clingon/README.md

 example, there could be a nice non-blocking scrolling effect happening on newline events.

-Clingon tries to emulate readline-like functionalities for line editing.
-At the moment, only a subset of the whole readline commands are available.
+Clingon tries to emulate a part of readline-like functionalities for line editing.
+At the moment, only a very small subset of the whole readline commands are available.
+However, clingon will never offer a complete readline emulation as it's simply not needed in games.
 See the Features section for more details.

 Clingon is renderer-agnostic.
 Currently, only an SDL renderer is available in the package.
 But it should not be difficult to add